johnbillion/php-docs-standards/README.md

 Add a new test class to your test suite that extends the docs standards test case.
 The two abstract methods that need to be implemented are `getTestFunctions()` and `getTestClasses()`.
-These methods return an array of function names and class names, respectively, which are to be run through the test quite to test their documentation standards.
+These methods return an array of function names and class names, respectively, which are to be run through the test suite to test their documentation standards.

 In the current version of the test case, the functions and classes must be loaded (or available for autoloading) in the current request.
 A future version of this test case will use static analysis in order to remove this requirement.